ihanprasetyo/financial-rag-vs-agent/README.md

 1. **Retrieval-Augmented Generation (RAG)**
 2. **Agentic Reasoning with Tool-Calling and Multi-Step Logic**

 The system extracts structured insights (e.g. revenue, cash flow, debt) from public financial documents such as 10-K reports, treasury filings, and risk disclosures.
-It is evaluated on a curated set of 20+ numeric QA pairs for accuracy, timing, and answer quality.
+It is evaluated on a curated set of numeric QA pairs for accuracy, timing, and answer quality.

 ---

+## 💡 Potential Use Cases

+This project demonstrates how Retrieval-Augmented Generation (RAG) and basic agentic reasoning can be applied to real-world finance workflows.

+### ✅ Practical Applications

+1. **Confidential Document QA**
+   Can be deployed internally at scale to answer questions over confidential company documents (e.g. treasury reports, audit filings) — without uploading files externally.

+2. **Integrated Financial Analysis**
+   Can be extended to connect with structured or relational databases (e.g. SQL, Excel exports) for faster, automated analysis — especially useful for CFOs, controllers, and treasury teams.

+3. **Format-Agnostic by Design**
+   Many financial reports follow similar templates (e.g. 10-Ks, annual reports, filings), so high performance can be achieved without needing extreme reasoning or complex parsing logic.

 ## 🚀 Status: Live Demo Deployed on Azure